dannydenenberg/dannydenenberg.github.io/_posts/2020-02-14-json-web-tokens.md

 process.env.ACCESS_TOKEN_SECRET;
 ```

-The **piece of data** that you hash in your token can be something as simply as a user ID or username, all the way up to something much more complex.
+The **piece of data** that you hash in your token can be something as simple as a user ID or username, all the way up to something much more complex.
 In either case, it should be an _identifier_ for a _specific user_.

 The **token expire time** is a string, such as '1800s' that details how long until the token will be invalid.